We are an informal but active spinning guild that welcomes new and experienced spinners, as well as those who want to learn to spin.

 Field Trip to a Farm

-November 2, 2024, a group of us visited Jackie Post’s farm in Vacaville.
+November, 2024, a group of us visited Jackie Post’s farm in Vacaville.
 We visited her sheep, alpaca, turkeys and guinea fowl.
-She demonstrated her mini-carding mill with fleece from one of her sheep.
-Her mill has 13 drums to card the wool.
-And, she also demonstrated her felting machine for making wool felt.
+She demonstrated her mini-carding mill with fleece from one of her sheep and her felting machine for making wool felt.
 We had lunch outside, looking over her yard and fields on a beautiful sunny day.

 Treadles to Threads Amazing Multi-Breed Spinning Experience